Anthropic Selects Banks to Lead IPO Process

 What happened

-Anthropic has selected Morgan Stanley and Goldman Sachs to lead work on an initial public offering, and JPMorgan Chase is also on the deal, Bloomberg reported on June 3, 2026, citing people familiar with the matter (Bloomberg; Bloomberg Law).
-Bloomberg and PYMNTS report that Anthropic filed confidentially with the SEC after submitting a draft registration statement, and that the company is weighing a possible listing as soon as October, though details could change (Bloomberg; PYMNTS).
-PYMNTS reports that Anthropic recently raised $65 billion in a Series H that valued the company at $965 billion post-money, and includes the company quote, "This gives us the option to go public after the SEC completes its review," attributed to Anthropic's announcement (PYMNTS).
+Anthropic has selected Morgan Stanley and Goldman Sachs to lead its initial public offering, and JPMorgan Chase is also on the deal, Bloomberg reported on June 3, 2026, citing people familiar with the matter.
+Anthropic said on June 1 that it filed confidentially with the SEC by submitting a draft registration statement, and Bloomberg reports a listing could come as soon as October.
+Anthropic and the banks declined to comment, according to Bloomberg.

 Scoring Rationale